 What should be covered

-- An overview of the data protection laws that your organisation must comply with (for example, the GDPR or the POPI Act).
+- An overview of the laws that your organisation must comply with.

 - How big is the impact?